captopril dihydrate tablets

 changes in the way things taste or loss of taste

-of the hands, feet or lips, weakness or heaviness of the legs.
+shortness of breath or difficulty breathing, weakness or heaviness of the legs.

 These are the more common side effects of the medicine.